GoogleCloudPlatform/rad-lab/radlab-launcher/README.md

 NOTE: If the default project id is not set then in the guided setup you will need to manually enter the GCS bucket name (you would like to create) where you would like to store Terraform configs/state for RAD Lab configs and also the project ID where the GCS bucket will be created.

-## Steps to Deploy RAD Lab Modules
+## Deploy a RAD Lab Module

-Currently RAD Lab is only comprised of single module i.e. **Data Science** Module and new modules will be coming out soon.
+**If you encounter errors during deployment, please see [Troubleshooting Common Problems](../../docs/TROUBLESHOOTING.md) section for a list of common problems and fixes.**  If you don't see a solution listed, please create an [Issue](https://github.com/GoogleCloudPlatform/rad-lab/issues).

-1. Navigate to the RAD Lab `radlab-launcher` folder : `cd ./rad-lab-main/radlab-launcher`.
+1. Navigate to the RAD Lab Launcher folder from the main directory:
+    ```
+    cd ./radlab-launcher/
+    ```

-2. Start the Guided setup by running : `python3 radlab.py` and follow the instructions.
+2. Start the guided setup:
+    ```
+    python3 radlab.py
+    ```

-NOTE: Save the **deployment_id** from the output of the above script execution for future reference, for making any updates or delete the RADLab Module created.
+NOTE: Save the **deployment_id** from the output for future reference.
+It is used to make updates or delete the RAD Lab module deployment.

-## Example Run of RAD-Lab Launcher
+## Example Launch of Data Science Module

 1. Select the RAD Lab modules you would like to deploy

 ```
-List of available RADLab modules:
+List of available RAD Lab modules:
 [1] Data Science
 [2] Exit
-Choose a number for the RADLab Module:
+Choose a number for the RAD Lab Module:
 ```

 2. Select the `Action` you want to perform for the corresponding RAD Lab Model:

 ```
-Action to perform for RADLab Deployment ?
+Action to perform for RAD Lab Deployment ?
 [1] Create New
 [2] Update
 [3] Delete
-Choose a number for the RADLab Module Deployment Action: 1
+Choose a number for the RAD Lab Module Deployment Action: 1
 ```

 NOTE: If you are selecting Update/Delete action for RAD Lab Model then you will be required to provide the **deployment id** which is provided as the output of successfully newly created a RAD Lab Module deployment.